 If you're wondering why none of your customers seem to be reviewing you, you're not alone.
 When it comes to leaving customer feedback, customers can be pretty passive, with many more reading reviews that writing them.

-This means leaving customers to their own devices will often yield the same results: no reviews for your business.
+This means leaving customers to their own devices will often yield the same results: few reviews for your business.
 And additionally, unless you're proactive, the few that do come in are likely to be negative as customers who've had a bad experience feel much more compelled to leave feedback that content customers.

 Why is this?

-1. DO ask for your customers for reviews
+1. Be direct & ask for reviews

 77% of customers say they'd leave a company a review if they were asked, yet just 15% leave them regularly.

 The key to improving your collection rate?
-Ask - ask and you shall receive.
+Ask.
+Ask and you shall receive.

 Let's go back to the buying journey: the product's been received, the customer's happy, they forget about you.
 But what if we were to add another step here?
 If after the receipt of the product, the customer was asked to leave a review?